-Error Code Description E_UnknownUser The user could not be found.
-E_InvalidCredential The user credential is invalid.
-E_TransactionId A transaction ID could not be found.
-E_UnknownMethod The requested method is not supported.
-E_ServiceUnavailable The requested data service or web service is undefined.
-E_AccessDenied The operation could not be performed due to lack of privilege.
-E_InvalidToken The security token is invalid.
-E_TokenExpired The security token has expired.
+Error Code Description E_InvalidToken The security token is invalid or not issued by a trusted security provider E_TokenExpired The security token has expired.
+A security token has a lifespan, and it must be used within the time period.
 E_FileNotFound The requested file could not be located.
 E_ValidationFailed XML schema or schematron validation error.
+This could occur when validation of request message or payload failed.
 E_ServerBusy The service is too busy to handle the request at this time, please try later.
-E_RowldOutofRange The Rowld parameter is out of range.
-E_FeatureUnsupported The requested feature is not supported.
-E_VersionMismatch The request is a different version of the protocol.
+E_RowldOutofRange The Rowld parameter is out of range, it must be in the range between 0 and maxRows returned from the service provider E_FeatureUnsupported The requested feature is not supported.
+E_VersionMismatch The request is a different version of the technical specification.
+This occurs when the namespace of the request message does not match the service provider's.
 E_InvalidFileName The name element in the nodeDocument structure is invalid.
 E_InvalidFileType The type element in the nodeDocument structure is invalid or not supported.
-E_InvalidDataFlow The dataflow element in a request message is not supported.
+E_InvalidDataFlow The dataflow element in a request message is not recognized or supported It is usually an indication of incorrect dataflow name.
 E_InvalidParameter One of the input parameters is invalid.
+The service provider should indicate the offending parameter name in the fault details.
 E_AuthMethod The authentication method is not supported.
 E_Unknown An unknown or undefined error has occurred.
-E_QueryReturnSetTooBig The result set specified is too large to return.
+The error code might be used to indicate an unexpected condition, however the fault detail should contain additional information or a description of nature of the error.
+E_QueryReturnSetTooBig The result set specified is too large to return asynchronously The caller should set the maxRows to a smaller number, or use the Solicit method instead.
+E_DBMSError An internal database error occurred which prevents processing the request.
+This is typically a server fault.